 Ethnic changes in Hungary due to the Ottoman wars

-Why do I think it is the most important question of Hungarian history?
+Why do I think it is the most important question in Hungarian history?

 Simply put, our present miserable situation derives directly from the impact of ethnic losses.
 There was a straight road from Buda, 1541 to Trianon, 1920.
 See, I am from a half-Hungarian / half-Slovakian family and I have witnessed many sad things during my travels in the Carpathian Basin, perhaps I won’t alienate outright my Romanian or Slovakian readers if they read my introduction:

-Also, note that I am intentionally using the Eastern name order for Hungarians when family name comes first.
+Also, note that I am intentionally using the Oriental name order for Hungarians when the family name comes first.

 In my opinion, the Kingdom of Hungary had been fulfilling its role quite well until the 16th century: the Eastern nomadic attacks against western Europe were blocked and the kingdom was ruled by rulers who were crowned with the Sacred Crown and fully integrated the country into West European civilization.